Post job

 Youth counselor job in Provo, UT

-Join Wasatch Behavioral Health as a Part-Time Human Service Worker at our Vantage Point North Center in American Fork, Utah.
-This onsite, on-call role places you at the heart of supporting youth ages 10-17 experiencing crises such as suicidal ideation, family conflict, homelessness, abuse or neglect, substance use, and behavioral challenges.
-With a competitive wage of $16.49-$20.90/hour, your compassion and steady presence will help create a safe, supportive environment for the youth who need it most.
-Schedule: Sunday-Saturday (variable shifts), 3:00 PM - 11:00 PM Compensation: $16.49-$20.90 DOE About Us: Wasatch Behavioral Health Wasatch Behavioral Health is a local government agency dedicated to providing compassionate, accessible mental health and substance-use services.
+Job Description Join our team at Wasatch Behavioral Health as a Part-Time Human Service Worker at our Intensive Residential Treatment Center in Provo, Utah.
+This onsite role offers a competitive pay range of $16.49-$20.90/hour and gives you the opportunity to support individuals with high behavioral health needs.
+You'll assist with daily routines, promote skill development, and help maintain a safe, structured, and therapeutic environment.
+In this role, you'll play a meaningful part in encouraging positive behavioral change while providing compassionate, consistent support to residents.
+Schedule: Sunday-Saturday (days and evenings), On Call Compensation: $16.49-$20.90 DOE About Us: Wasatch Behavioral Health Wasatch Behavioral Health is a local government agency dedicated to providing compassionate, accessible mental health and substance-use services.
 We value collaboration, innovation, empathy, and creating a workplace where both clients and employees can thrive.
 What You'll Do as a Human Service Worker Provide compassionate support and supervision to program participants Facilitate structured activities, skills groups, and daily routines Assist with crisis intervention and maintain a safe environment Document client interactions, progress, and observations accurately Collaborate with therapists, supervisors, and other team members Model positive behavior and healthy coping strategies Qualifications High school diploma or GED Strong interpersonal and communication skills Ability to stay calm, patient, and grounded during challenging situations Reliable, team-oriented, and eager to learn Experience or education in mental/behavioral health is helpful but not required Must pass a background check and meet WBH hiring standards Spanish speakers may qualify for a wage increase Apply Today Ready to make a real impact?
 Submit your application today and take the next step toward a career that truly changes lives.
 We're excited to meet you and cheer you on as you grow with our team!
 Employment at Wasatch Behavioral Health is contingent upon successful completion of a drug screen, motor vehicle record review and criminal background check.
 After hire you must complete and receive a Criminal Background Clearance (BCI) from Utah State Office of Licensing.
 Upon receipt of a conditional offer of employment in the position, you must provide an official copy of licensure or certification.
+Job Posted by ApplicantPro

 • Lead Counsel